daadestroyer/Functional-programming-in-Java/README.md

 	<R> apply(T t);
 }

-### Q. difference b/w predicate and function is predicate always return boolean
-type value but function can return any type of value
+### <b> Q. difference b/w predicate and function is predicate always return boolean type value but function can return any type of value </b>

 predicate contain one abstract method called test() which can perform operation and can return boolean value